 6. Downtown Cincinnati

-Most of the time, a city’s downtown area is the best place for a dose of culture, history, and architecture.
-Downtown Cincinnati is no exception!
-This area has various attractions, including museums, theaters, restaurants, and more.
-Some of Cincinnati’s most iconic attractions are here so you won’t miss out on this part of town.
+Cincinnati’s downtown region is a popular spot packed with things to see and do, including museums, theaters, restaurants, and more.
+Some of Cincinnati’s most iconic attractions are here, so you don’t want to miss out on this part of town.

 Address: 1301 Western Ave, Cincinnati, OH 45203

-Those looking for things to do in Cincinnati with kids look no further than the Duke Energy Children’s Museum.
-This museum is dedicated to providing interactive and educational experiences for children of all ages.
+If you have kids and you’re in town, the Duke Energy Children’s Museum is one of the best places to check out during your trip.
+It is dedicated to providing interactive and educational experiences for children of all ages.
 It was founded in 1998 in the Cincinnati Museum Center at Union Terminal.

 The museum features four floors of hands-on exhibits, each with a different theme.
 Themes include energy, health and safety, the environment, and Cincinnati’s history.
-Kids can explore an oil rig, experiment with light and sound, learn about recycling, and much more!
+Kids can explore an oil rig, experiment with light and sound, and learn about recycling, just for starters.

-The Duke Energy Children’s Museum features a variety of hands-on exhibits, all designed to teach kids about science, technology, engineering, and math.
 Some of the museum’s most popular exhibits include the Bubble Gallery, where kids can learn about the science of bubbles, and the Energy Zone, where they can learn about different forms of energy.
-There’s also a section of the museum for toddlers, so even the littlest ones can enjoy educational fun!
+There’s also a section of the museum for toddlers, so even the littlest ones can enjoy the educational fun.

 8. Underground Railroad Freedom Center